Investigating the role and significance of heritage and protecting it for the future

 Aboriginal Rock Art and Cultural Heritage Management in the Sandstone Country of Southeast Cape York Peninsula

 The Laura Sandstone Basin of Cape York Peninsula hosts one of the richest bodies of rock art in Australia and the world, documenting the life-ways of generations of Aboriginal Australians from their original settlement, through major environmental changes, to European invasion.
 This vast area, much of which is now jointly managed as National Parks by Traditional Owners, remains virtually unexplored archaeologically.
-With a team of ten researchers from six universities working alongside six Industry Partners, this project will record the unique rock art and archaeology of Cape York Peninsula.
+With a team of ten researchers from six universities working alongside six Industry Partners, this project was established in 2019 (and is ongoing) to record the unique rock art and archaeology of Cape York Peninsula.
 This will provide a framework for sustainable management of this unique cultural heritage so it endures for future generations.
 Findings from the project may have profound implications for our understandings of the cultural behaviour and dispersal of the earliest modern humans to colonise Australia.
+The project is ongoing throughout 2023.

 Find out more